whistlegraph/aesthetic-computer/README.txt

   - [] Get ssh working in VS Code on windows via WSL: https://stackoverflow.com/questions/60150466/can-i-ssh-from-wsl-in-visual-studio-code
   - [] `npm run code` does not work offline, due to netlify relying on online conectivity.
   + Done
+  - [x] Chained paint functions do not respect inkrn.
   - [x] Check `wg` and `ff` and other disks including the prompt in the Instagram in-app browser!

 🌟 Projects In Progress (PIP) 🌟